The Aurora Test process for IVF/ICSI

-- After egg collection, the embryologist removes the corona cells surrounding the egg to free the egg for freezing.
+- After egg collection, the embryologist removes the cumulus cells surrounding the egg to free the egg for freezing.

 - Your clinic will freeze your eggs at -198°C.

-- In the meantime, the corona cells are analysed with the Corona Test to know which of your eggs has the highest potential to result in a healthy baby.
+- In the meantime, the cumulus cells are analysed with the Aurora Test to know which of your eggs has the highest potential to result in a healthy baby.

 - If you do not have enough eggs with high potential, you might consider a second or third treatment cycle.